 “All of the best architecture and engineering team members have left in the last 3 years.”

 “Work life balance is great; I close my laptop at 5pm every day (2pm on most Fridays).”

 Frequently asked questions about the role and responsibilities of technical project managers

 The typical day of a technical project manager involves handling the planning and execution of IT projects throughout the business.
 This includes defining deliverables, hosting meetings, evaluating software and hardware, updating programs, troubleshooting current implementations, liaising with stakeholders, and implementing training programs for new technology.

 One advantage of becoming a technical project manager is that the job outlook is outstanding, with a high rate of anticipated growth.
 Technical project managers also have an interesting mix of responsibilities that includes both the technical aspects of project development and the people-oriented duties associated with leadership and management.

-The average salary for technical project managers is $96,747 a year.
+Yes, the average salary for technical project managers in Canada is $110,781 a year.
 Senior project managers have the highest salaries on this career path.
 You can increase your earnings potential with experience, education, and advanced certification in relevant software and hardware technologies.